-Living legends on Baltimore’s thriving music scene, Celebration return with Albumin, a seismic slice of psychedelic rock’n’soul, which will be released 18th August on Bella Union.
+Living legends on Baltimore’s thriving music scene, Celebration return with Wounded Healer, which will be released this Summer via Bella Union.

 “It seems like the last three years have been filled with contrasts,” says Katrina Ford, force-of-nature singer in Baltimore’s Celebration.
 “Fantastical musical adventures against the backdrop of adult crisis.”
 From this collision of opposites comes the kaleidoscopic Wounded Healer.
 Drawing its galvanic thrust from contrasting elements, the band’s fifth album is their purest and most richly realized statement yet: intimate and expansive, cohesive and wide-ranging, bruised and restorative.

 Since the release of Albumin in 2014, the core trio of Ford, husband (multi-instrumentalist and organ player/rebuilder) Sean Antanaitis and drummer David Bergander have battled in times of struggle to uphold their founding strengths.
 “Midlife, we find ourselves dealing with bathroom renovations, death and elder care for parents, raising kids, careers, multiple surgeries, and totally fucked scheduling,” says Ford.
 “But despite it and yet inspired by it all, we have a place to come together and do this thing we love.”